sonicavionics/sonicavionics.com/docs/avionics/PCB-Modules/recovery.md

 ---

-The recovery module is responsible for logging and transmitting telemetry data over the CAN.
-It utilizes the BNO055 for sensor fusion.
-A custom sensor fusion algorithm will compare its results with those from the BNO055.
+The recovery module is responsible for checking continuity and controlling ejection charges for parachute deployment.
+It features a BMP388 barometric sensor that enables autonomous deployment decisions independent of the sensors module.
+This approach provides redundancy in critical scenarios, ensuring parachute deployment even if the sensors module fails.

 ---